 Different Types of Pai-Gow Poker

-When you play for real cash at any NZ gambling online site, Pai-Gow poker comes in a few different variations other than the original best-known version.
+When you play for real money at any NZ online casino, Pai-Gow poker comes in a few different variations other than the original best-known version.
 They were mainly invented between 2004 and 2009.
 The first one is Pai-Gow Mania, which allows players to make 2 side bets instead of just one side bet per hand.
 Another top variation, Fortune Pai-Gow allows you to make a side bet and a poker hand that ranks triples or better.
 One of the best variations is Emperor's Challenge, which allows you to place a side bet on a 7 card Pai-Gow.
 Finally, there is Pai-Gow Progressive, which adds a progressive real money jackpot to the table in addition to regular bets.
 The real cash jackpot consists of the combined $1 side bets that players wager during the game.

 Beginners Tips and Strategies

 Always make your 5-card hand as good as possible and worry about the two-card hand second.

 With the addition of a few beginners' tips and strategies, you can catapult your game into the top level and win huge amounts of real money!
 Here are some of our best tips for beginners so that you can win real cash right away:

 - • If you don’t have a pair, straight, or flush, you should play the highest card with your high hand.
 Then play the next two highest cards in your low hand.

 - If you have two pair including a pair of aces, split the pairs between the hands.
 If the top pair is kings, split.
 The only exception is when the other pair is Deuces, then you should play the pairs together and play the two remaining highest cards in the low hands.